guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### First stage: Brains to internet
 A chip in our brains could possibly create a direct link between our brains and the internet.
 Even though our brains are really flexible (See "A more direct interface" in "Optimisations"), we are unsure if the human brain would be able to cope with the unorganised mess that is the current internet being fed to it.

 We think that connecting an open set of databases to the human mind could work well.
 The databases would function just like apps on a mobile phone.
 With each new database extra functionality is added, yet none is required.
 Information in one database can reference to information in another database.
 It's up to the user to connect to that new database or not.
+Much like the original design of the internet, but with raw data and no markup.
+Your brain is the reader, it will process the data.

 The available data on this new implementation would be very limited at first.
 Websites and -services like encyclopaedias or other large data sets would be perfect as first services to start providing data in this way.
 By providing an open format everyone can contribute to it.
 The available information would rapidly increase, and services could provide open end-points for their datasets.

 #### Problems
 Wether or not something is a truth will become a problem.
 On the current internet there is no difference between truth and lies.
-Satirical websites like The Union News network and The Speld provide entertainment through fake made up news for example.
+Satirical websites like The Union News network and De Speld provide entertainment through fake made up news for example.
 For a computer, but also for a direct connection to the brain this is a problem.
 If a lie occurs in the database it can be interpreted as true for the masses because its directly being piped into others people's brain when they query the data.

 While the truth will become relative, facts will still be facts.
 And they could be checked at the source.
 The issue with that would be, what is the source?
 And how do we know the source actually is the source we expect it to be?
 In other words: Is the source legit?
 Only by providing a proper identity system we can solve this problem.
 This system would make sure someone is who he says he is.
 Providing an author is not required, as you want to enable anonymous posts as well.
 But when you do provide an author, it should be authenticated.